AhmedAtya74/System-analysis-and-design/QA Chapter 6.md

 > - 1.
 The sender and receiver use the same key, which must be created and shared securely
 > - 2.
 Security is compromised if the key is transmitted over the same channel as messages encrypted with the key
 > - 3.
 Sharing a key among many users increases the possibility of key theft

+## TIPS:
+**Access Controls:** A control that limits a user's ability to access resources, such as servers, files, Web pages, application programs, and database tables.

+**Access control list:** A list attached or linked to a specific resource that describes users or user groups and the nature of permitting access.

+**Fraud Prevention:** Prevent it.

+**Fraud triangle:** a model of fraud that states that opportunity, motivation, and rationalization must all exist for a fraud to occur